The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Families

 If you’re looking to visit some of the best Christmas towns in the USA, try endearing Cedarburg.
 This cute town gets the twinkle-light treatment at holiday time, with specialty shops and eateries looking more inviting than ever.
 On Festive Friday Eves, luminarias line the streets and revelers can enjoy music, entertainment, wine and food tasting, free trolley rides and an outdoor cookout.
-Children of all ages can also stop by the pint-size “gingerbread” Santa’s Workshop and enjoy a drive-through holiday light show.
+Children of all ages can also stop by the pint-size “gingerbread” Santa’s Workshop and enjoy a drive-thru holiday light show.

 There are a couple of sophisticated B&Bs in Cedarburg itself, but if you’re coming with the family, stay at the Chalet Motel of Mequon down the road.
 It’s simple, yet clean and comfortable, and the rate can’t be beat.